clayh53/tufte-jekyll/README.md

 The *Tufte-Jekyll* blog theme is based on the github repository by Edward Tufte [here](https://github.com/edwardtufte/tufte-css), which was orginally created by Dave Leipmann, but is now labeled under Edward Tufte's moniker.
 I borrowed freely from the Tufte-CSS repo and have transformed many of the typographic and page-structural features into a set of custom Liquid tags that make creating content using this style much easier than writing straight HTML.
 Essentially, if you know markdown, and mix in a few custom Liquid tags, you can be creating a website with this document style in short order.

+Please be aware that the feature parity between the tufte-css repository and this project is not perfect.
+It is very close, but this Jekyll theme has additional CSS to scratch some of my own itches.
+One example is that the sidenote's typography is spaced in my CSS so they are on the same baseline grid as the body text and it doesn't hurt my eyes when I look at them.

 ## Demo

 A sample site with self-documenting content is available [here](http://clayh53.github.io/tufte-jekyll/) on github pages.